trip5/IFTTT-Dash-Button-Tasmota/README.md

  - [X] Reconfigurable

 ## About
-Forked from https://github.com/Luigi-Pizzolito/IFTTT-Dash-Button.
-Power Latch idea originally by Rui Santos at https://randomnerdtutorials.com but I wanted to use an off-the-shelf component, namely the "Flip-Flop Latch Bistable Self-locking Trigger Switch" available on Aliexpress.
+Originally forked from [Luigi-Pizzolito/IFTTT-Dash-Button](https://github.com/Luigi-Pizzolito/IFTTT-Dash-Button) (then de-forked since the scope of my project is different).
+More [here](https://www.instructables.com/Tiny-ESP8266-Dash-Button-Re-Configurable/).
+Power Latch idea originally by [Rui Santos](https://randomnerdtutorials.com/latching-power-switch-circuit-auto-power-off-circuit-esp32-esp8266-arduino/) but I wanted to use an off-the-shelf component, namely the "Flip-Flop Latch Bistable Self-locking Trigger Switch" available on Aliexpress.

 ### GET Requests
 When the button is pushed a POST or GET request is made to a webpage.